 - Mini-motorized tool (great for upholstery or stairs)

-The “Electro Plus Electrobrush tool” is great for deep cleaning carpet.
+The “Electro Plus Electrobrush tool” is excellent for deep cleaning carpet.

-To keep pet hair and dander inside the bag and keep your home smelling fresh, the C3 Pet & Dog is equipped with the Active AirClean filter that absorbs and neutralizes pet odor.
+To keep pet hair and dander inside the bag and keep your home smelling fresh, the C3 Pet & Dog has the Active AirClean filter that absorbs and neutralizes pet odor.

-The C3 Kona and the C3 Pet & Dog are similar in terms of the floor attachments that are include in the package.
+The C3 Kona and the C3 Pet & Dog are similar in terms of the floor attachments that come in the package.

-If you need a deep cleaning floor tool and you don’t have pets, this is a great choice because you get the same floor cleaning capabilities minus the mini turbo brush and you save yourself around $20.
+If you need a deep cleaning floor tool and you don’t have pets, this is an excellent choice because you get the same floor cleaning capabilities minus the mini turbo brush, and you save yourself around $20.

-It also comes in matte black which I really like because it doesn’t get dirty as easily as the white C3 Cat and Dog.
+It also comes in matte black, which I like because it doesn’t get dirty as quickly as the white C3 Cat and Dog.

-The motorized brush not only is electrically powered, it also has bright LED lights that help with visibility when cleaning low lighted areas.
+The motorized brush is not only electrically powered, but it also has bright LED lights that help with visibility when cleaning low lighted areas.

 Along with the deep cleaning motorized floor tool, Miele also included the agile parquet tool for hard floor cleaning.

 If you’re particular with allergens – this variant comes with HEPA filtration that can trap up to 0.1 microns of allergens.
-This means that 99.95% of all the dirt and dust you clean up from carpet will stay inside the bag.
+It means that 99.95% of all the dirt and dust you clean up from carpets will stay inside the bag.

-But for your deep cleaning needs even on plush carpet, give the C3 Marin a close look.
+But for your deep cleaning needs, even on plush carpets, give the C3 Marin a close look.